astronomer/airflow-guides/guides/task-groups.md

 ## Using the Task Group Decorator

 Another way of defining Task Groups in your DAGs is by using the Task Group decorator.
 Note that this feature requires Airflow 2.1+.
 The Task Group decorator works like other [decorators in Airflow](https://www.astronomer.io/guides/airflow-decorators) by allowing you to define your Task Group with less boilerplate code using the TaskFlow API.
-The functionality of Task Groups does not change when defining them with a decorator, but for DAG authors who use the `@task` Python task decorator in their DAGs, it may be a more stylistically consistent option.
+Using Task Group decorators doesn't change the functionality of Task Groups, but if you already use task decorators in your DAGs then they can make your code formatting more consistent.

-At a high level, to use the decorator you must use `@task_group` before a Python function which calls the functions of tasks that should go in the Task Group.
+To use the decorator, add `@task_group` before a Python function which calls the functions of tasks that should go in the Task Group.
 For example:

 ```python
 @task_group(group_id="tasks")